-Culturally responsive pedagogy refers to teaching that recognizes that all students learn differently and that these differences might be connected to background, language, family structure and social or cultural identity.
+Culturally responsive pedagogy refers to teaching that recognizes that all students learn differently and that these differences might be connected to background, language, family structure and social or cultural identity, including gender and sexual identities in all their forms

 Cultural safety results when all people feel respected and safe when they interact with the education system.
 Culturally safe spaces are free of racism and discrimination.
 People are supported to draw strength from their identity, culture and community.
-People in culturally safe spaces are self-reflective and aware of their positions of power and the impacts of power.
+People in culturally safe spaces are self-reflective and aware of their positions of power and the impacts of power in relation to their roles with students, families and staff.
 "Safety" is defined by those who receive the service, not those who provide it.